View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 Zone numbers do not measure your commute

-Same Zone 4 area. £108,000 difference in headline price.
+Same Zone 4 area.
+About £107,000 difference in headline price.
 Thirty minutes' difference each way on the commute.
 Every working day.

 The Tube map is a Tube map.
 It is not a commute map.
 The fastest way to learn this is to look at peak journey times to the City from London neighbourhoods in the same fare zone.

 Barking sits in Zone 4.
-The average sold price for the year I ran was £341,615 — the cheapest neighbourhood in the entire dataset.
+The median sold price is £343,231 — among the cheapest in the entire dataset.
 The peak journey time from Barking to Bank station on the District Line is 34 minutes, with three changes.

 Hounslow also sits in Zone 4.
-The average sold price was £450,000.
+The median sold price is £450,000.
 The peak journey time from Hounslow to Bank on the Piccadilly Line is 64 minutes, with two changes.

 The pattern repeats inside the more central zones too.
 Stratford and Brixton both sit in Zone 2.
-Stratford reaches Bank in 25 peak minutes for an average sold price of £440,000.
+Stratford reaches Bank in 25 peak minutes for a median sold price of £445,500.
 Brixton reaches Bank in 33 peak minutes for £510,000.
-Same zone, Brixton is eight minutes slower and £70,000 more — yet "Brixton" reads to most people as the more central, more obvious choice.
+Same zone, Brixton is eight minutes slower and £64,500 more — yet "Brixton" reads to most people as the more central, more obvious choice.
 Once you stop using zone as the proxy, the actual numbers tell a different story.

 Zones are radial.
 They are circles, drawn from Charing Cross outwards, that determine your fare.
 The rail lines that actually carry you to work are not radial.
 They follow nineteenth-century alignments and post-war extensions and the Elizabeth Line's east-west sweep across the city.
 A direct line from a Zone 4 station to a Zone 1 hub is often faster than a two-change Zone 3 trip.
 Zone is a fare concept; commute is a line concept; nobody markets the second one because the first one is on every map.